MiniFate/MiniFate/_chapters/00-outline.md

 For example, a `Swashbuckling Genius` probably doesn't need to roll to fend off an attack by a `Nameless Deck-Hand`... but she might roll to subdue him before his friends escape, or to recognize him as a `Student of the Blade Dancers`.

-Dice give aspects mechanical power.
-When you are called upon to roll you:
+TODO: make this pretty

+- The GM sets a target number for the roll.
+This is public.
+Don't roll until the target is set.
+- TODO: does the GM pull a target out of their ass?
+Do they (like players) start from zero and invoke aspects?
+Do bigger baddies just start with more fate points?
+- TODO: Does the GM always roll, even when there is no opposing NPC?
+I think yes, for a consistent probability distribution
-1. Roll four dice and add up result.
+- When prompted, roll four dice and add them up per the table
-2. Invoke one of your character aspects for free, if it is appropriate for the action.
-Invoking an aspect gives a +2 bonus.
-3. You may also invoke additional aspects that make narrative sense.
-Each invocation costs one fate point and gives a +2 bonus.
+- You may also invoke aspects for bonuses.
+More on that below

-Each die face has the following values:
+- If you have multiple free invokes on the same aspect, can you burn them all at once?

 | Die Face  | Value |
 |:---------:|:-----:|